winery/winery/docs/dev/index.md

 "EntityTypeImplementationId" is the parent id for NodeTypeImplementationId and RelationshipTypeImplementationId and thus subsumes the two possible entities which can be implementations.

 "GenericImportId" is an artificial entity.
 It is used to be able to store imports of an imported CSAR.
-These imports might be XSD definitions, vut als WSDL files.
+These imports might be XSD definitions, but also WSDL files.

 ### Filesystem Layout